If you’re wondering ‘how much does a virtual assistant cost’, this is your ultimate blog.

 iii) full-time virtual assistants.

-What’s the cost of full-time virtual assistants?
+What’s the pricing of full-time virtual assistants?

 The cost of a full-time virtual assistant starts from $1000 per month and goes beyond $5000 per month based on the industry and VA specialty.
 They support a minimum of 40 hours per week, 8 hours per day.
-Full time VAs are ideal for business owners with a routine, busy schedule.
+Full-time VAs are ideal for business owners with a routine, busy schedule.

 What’s the cost of part-time virtual assistants?